Fritz Noll

 He studied natural history and sciences at the Universities of Würzburg, Marburg and Heidelberg.
 In 1887 he became an assistant to Julius von Sachs at the University of Würzburg, and during the same year received his habilitation.
-In 1889 he was appointed etatsmäßigen professor at the agricultural academy at Poppelsdorf-Bonn, as well as an associate professor at the University of Bonn.
+In 1889 he was appointed etatsmäßiger professor at the agricultural academy at Poppelsdorf, as well as an associate professor at the University of Bonn.
 In 1907 he became a professor of botany at the University of Halle.

 He is known for being the first to identify the phenomenon of parthenocarpy and coin the term.

 Published works

 With Eduard Strasburger, Heinrich Schenck and Andreas Franz Wilhelm Schimper, he was co-author of "Lehrbuch der Botanik für Hochschulen", a book that was later translated into English with the title of "A Text-book of Botany" (1898).

 Other noted works by Noll include: